A First-Occupancy Representation for Reinforcement Learning: Experiments

 We model the initial escape trial by an agent with a partially learned FR, leading to a suboptimal escape plan leading directly to the barrier.
 Upon hitting the barrier, sensory input prompts rapid re-planning to navigate around the obstacle.
 The FR is then updated and the escape plan is recomputed, simulating subsequent periods of exploration during which the mouse presumably memorizes subgoals.
 We find a similar pattern of behavior to that of mice (Fig. \ref{fig:mouse}(b)).
 See \cref{sec:expt_details} for experimental details.

-We do not have evidence, nor do we claim, that this is the exact process by which mice are able to efficiently learn escape behavior.
+We do not claim that this is the exact process by which mice are able to efficiently learn escape behavior.
 Rather, we demonstrate that the FR facilitates behavior that is consistent with our understanding of animal learning in tasks which demand efficient planning.
 Given the recent evidence in support of SR-like representations in the brain \citep{Stachenfeld:2017_sr,Momennejad:2017_sr}, we are optimistic about the possibility of neural encodings of FR-like representations as well.
+We also re-emphasize that this type of rapid shortest-path planning is not possible with the SR.